esanchezm/stakefish-test/README.md

 {"message": "Incoming request", "req": {"method": "POST", "url": "http://localhost:3000/tools/lookup", "client": "127.0.0.1", "user-agent": "Mozilla/5.0 (X11; Linux x86_64; rv:125.0) Gecko/20100101 Firefox/125.0"}, "res": {"status_code": 200}}

 ```

+### End of the development

+Well, I think this finishes everything regarding functionality and requirements.
+Next part is the Devops exercise, where I need to create some CI/CD pipelines.
+But I have no tests!
+This is a good moment :smile:

+## Creating some tests

+I wrote some basic tests, just to have something for the pipelines.

+> :warning: I don't plan on writing a extensive test suite.
+Please, consider this is an exercise and I just want to have something, not everything covered.

+I started with a basic test for `/health` endpoint and I got a deprecation warning of a feature I used, so that's actually quite good because now my code is more modern :tada:

+I created some tests also for the `/tools/validate` endpoint, which is pretty simple.

+At this point I'm thinking if I should add integration tests using a database.
+I think I should, but honestly this is getting bigger and bigger and taking a lot of time.
+I'm sorry about this.